GSE-Project/SS2016-group2/README.md

 This app is used to get information of buses, like current location and potential delay times, in a given town/village and provide this information to the user of the app.
 Location of a bus is used to precisely calculate the time of arrival at a given stop.

 The application is written in [TypeScript](https://github.com/Microsoft/TypeScript) utilizes the beta version of the cross-platform development framework [Ionic](https://github.com/driftyco/ionic/tree/2.0).
+There is a generated [documentation](http://gse-project.github.io/SS2016-group2/) available.

 Can I build this application myself?
 ---------------------------------------